Learn-Write-Repeat/Open-contributions/Chaithanya_Python_PythonBasics.md

 ## Why most of them love python :heart:

-Python is not only used for general problem solving but also for the development of high-level applications like-
+Python is not only used for general problem solving but also for the development of high-level applications like -

 * **Web Development:** Can perform server side programming through Python libraries like ***Django*** and ***Flask***.